Giuseppe Allamano: Consolata Missionaries

 On recovering from a severe illness in 1891, he vowed to found a missionary society for priests and laymen.
 Thus the Consolata Missionaries was born on 29 January 1901.
-The first missionaries reached Kenya in 1902, joined in 1903 by the Sister of Cottolengo.
+The first missionaries reached Kenya in 1902, joined in 1903 by the Sisters of Cottolengo.
 He also founded the Consolata Missionary Sisters for women on 29 January 1910.

 Due to the increasing size of the Christian population, it became quite clear that there were not enough priests and brethren to cater to the pastoral needs of the people.
 Allamano expressed this deep concern to Pope Pius X during a visit to Rome in 1912.
 He urged the pope to do something and perhaps establish an annual mission day to awaken missionary vocations.
-War breaks out in the Balkans, and the proposals is postponed.
-During World War I he worked to assist refugees, and seminarians drafted.
-He also worked on the cause of his uncle, who was beatified in 1925.
+War broke out in the Balkans, and the proposals were postponed.
+During World War I he worked to assist refugees and seminarians who were drafted.
+He also worked for the cause of his uncle, who was beatified in 1925.

 Allamano died in Turin in February 1926.